 In addition, there are codes of practice for dealing with consumers that MCS installers must comply with, that help to keep standards consistently high throughout the industry.
 These codes govern how installers communicate with you, how they negotiate the order with you, the size of deposit that may be requested, how they carry out the work in your property, standards of workmanship, workmanship warranties and registering your installation on the MCS Installation Database.

 Should things not work out as hoped and you have to make a complaint- there is even a procedure for this so that you are never left with no one to turn to.
-A good installer will work with you to respond quickly and get your complaint resolved.
+A good heat pump installer in Scotland will work with you to respond quickly and get your complaint resolved.

 By using an expert, you are guaranteed the right system for your property.
 But how can you tell if your installer is indeed an expert?
 Well, professional installers use the BS EN 14511 standard to test and quote for most heat pump packages.